nilbus/handoff/README.md

 1. Generate the war file doctor-dashboard.war:

-        rvm use jruby                  # use JRuby and its gems for packaging bundle install --deployment    # prepare gems for deployment warble                         # generate the war file
+        rvm use jruby                               # use JRuby and its gems for packaging bundle install --deployment                 # prepare gems for deployment RAILS_ENV=production rake assets:precompile # compile assets (js, css) warble                                      # generate the war file
         bundle install --no-deployment              # allow gems to be modified rvm use default                             # use standard Ruby for development

 2. Deploy to app server: TBD